disidrosi/disidrosi.github.io/content/guides/02-installing-orca-macos/index.md

 Report bugs to http://www.open-mpi.org/community/help/
 ```

-If you see this output, Open MPI is installed and ready to work with ORCA for
+If you see this output, Open MPI is ready.
-parallel calculations!

 ## Testing

-Now that ORCA and Open MPI are set up, let's verify everything is working
-correctly by running a simple calculation.
-We'll start by creating a folder on
+Verify the setup by running a simple calculation.
+Create a folder for
-the desktop to hold the files generated during the test.
+the test files:

 ```shell {lineNos = false}
 # Navigate to the desktop